rust-lang/rust/libs_changes.md

 * Once something has been merged as unstable, a shepherd should be assigned to promote and obtain feedback on the design.

-* Once the API has been unstable for at least one full cycle (6 weeks), the shepherd (or any library sub-team member) may nominate an API for a *final comment period* of another cycle.
-Feedback and other comments should be posted to the tracking issue.
-This should be publicized.
+* Every time a release cycle ends, the libs teams assesses the current unstable APIs and selects some number of them for potential stabilization during the next cycle.
+These are announced for FCP at the beginning of the cycle, and (possibly) stabilized just before the beta is cut.

 * After the final comment period, an API should ideally take one of two paths:
   * **Stabilize** if the change is desired, and consensus is reached